52 Best Things to do in Taiwan & Reasons You Must Visit

 44. Nearby, you can buy traditional handmade umbrellas in the Hakka village of Meinong.

 45. Kenting National Park boasts mainland Taiwan’s best beaches, making it a popular holiday destination, especially on long weekends.
+It is considered one of the most popular Taiwan tourist attractions and one of the most beautiful National Parks in the country.

 47. The Penghu archipelago, halfway between Taiwan and China, has fishing villages, white sand beaches, and traditional Chinese courtyard homes constructed with coral and shells.